 Burn-beating Turnip, is an old turnip from Finland named for its frequent use in burn-beating.
 It thrived in the nutrient-filled ashes, which also kept most pests away.
 The root is a marked flattened round, white below ground and usually violet above, a few get a yellow or green neck.
 The leaf-hold is small as is the root.
 The flesh is white, tender and freee of threads.
 This turnip is easy to grow without burn-beating.
-A portion contains about 300 seeds.
+A portion contains about 150 seeds.

-|Latin name:||Brassica rapa|
+|Scientific name:||Brassica rapa|

 |Botanic family:||The Mustard Family - Brassicaceae|

 |Germination time:||3–6 days|